Tooth Fairy (2010 film): Plot

-At Carly's, Tess sees Derek taking her tooth, and Derek reveals that he is a tooth fairy to her, and she promises to keep it a secret.
+At Carly's, Tess sees Derek taking her tooth, and he reveals that he is a tooth fairy, which she promises to keep secret.
 Derek apologizes to Randy and encourages him to keep pursuing his dreams, using his magic wand to grant Randy a new guitar.
-Downstairs, Carly sees Derek as a tooth fairy, but assumes that he rented a costume for Tess' sake, causing her to forgive him.
+Downstairs, Carly sees Derek as a tooth fairy but assumes that he rented a costume for Tess' sake, causing her to forgive him.
 Derek flies Randy to the talent show, throwing Amnesia Dust on him when they arrive.
-Derek heads back to the fairy realm to give Lily the tooth, and is told that because of this job, as well as for reaffirming Tess' belief, he has been relieved of his fairy duties.
+Derek heads back to the fairy realm to give Lily the tooth and is told that because of this job, as well as for reaffirming Tess' belief, he has been relieved of his fairy duties.
 Lily explains that he will never see the tooth fairies again and will have Amnesia Dust thrown on him.
 Before departing, Derek says a friendly goodbye to Tracy.
 Lily throws Amnesia Dust on Derek and transports him back to the talent show.
-There, Randy outperforms everyone and ends up forming a band.
+There, Randy outperforms everyone and forms a band.
 Derek's newfound optimism remains intact, and he proposes to Carly, who accepts.

 Later, Derek is seen playing left wing for the Los Angeles Kings, and when he sees Lily and Jerry in the crowd, he doesn't recognize them.
 Jerry secretly helps him score a goal.